 Pisco and Chewy are 2 out of the 7 alpacas that we own.
 They live inside the house with us, and they have their own room, that we turned into a little barn for them.
 They have access to the rest of the farm, but they always choose to be inside (I’m guessing because we have A/C, ha!).

-Even though they are not related, they are a bonded pair, which means they will get stressed if they are separated, which is why we always keep them together no matter what.
+Even though they are not related, they are bonded, which means they will get stressed if they are separated, which is why we always keep them in groups of 2, no matter what.
 We shear them together, do their nails, and feed them together as well.
 If they get separated more than 20 feet Chewy will start to cry, mostly because he’s a big drama queen, but we love him anyway!

 Chewy is also super goofy and he doesn’t care about anything as long as he’s munching on some yummy grass!
 Sometimes he doesn’t even notice when Pisco walks too far.